-9. Guidance for UKRI Application Assessors (reviewers and board or panel members)
+8. Guidance for UKRI Application Assessors (reviewers and board/panel members, etc.)

 We are committed to support the recommendations and principles set out by the San Francisco Declaration on Research Assessment (DORA).
 You should not use journal- based metrics, such as journal impact factors, as a surrogate measure of the quality of individual research articles, to assess any member of the core team's contributions, or to make funding decisions.